BraedenWright/individual-project/README.md

 ***

 # Key Findings

-* Signs of Seasonality for Unemployment roughly every decade
+* There is a possible seasonality about a decade in length that can predict high jumps in the unemployment rate of every demographic.

 * African American Unemployment Rates are generally double that of other populations, regardless of gender.
-This same population will also decrease their Unemployment at a much faster pace
+This same population will also decrease their Unemployment at a much faster pace.

-*
+* The White Labor Force grows at a slower rate, however due to containing the majority of the total population their Labor Force actual grew 4x more than other demographics

-*
+* Jumps in the Unemployment Rate seems to affect each demographic and gender, however it seems that African American Females tend to retain a lower unemployment rate vs. their Male counterpart (this was not the case for white females)

 # Recommendation